heloise-d/PWA_Todolist/README.md

 ```text
 git clone https://github.com/heloise-d/PWA_Todolist
 ```
-- or by uploading the file directly to github.
+- or by uploading the code directly to github.

 Open a terminal window and go to the project root folder.